Urinary Tract Infection In Cats

 Why is there blood in my cat’s urine?

-Bloody urine is a sign of inflammation or infection.
+Bloody urine is usually a sign of inflammation or infection.
 If you notice blood in your cat’s urine, bring your cat to the veterinarian as soon as you can.

 What if my cat is not peeing but is acting normal?